NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 Gary came from a business background, he was CEO of Sprint.

-There are only a few ways to make up that difference in funding.
-Tuition is one of them.
-Here’s David Wasinger, a curator when Forsee was hired.

 Wasinger 3:30
-Tuition had gone too high and we wanted to, at least I wanted, someone to monitor and make the university more efficient.
-A lot of the administrators and a lot of the faculty have an insatiable appetite for spending.

-To the curators at the time, Gary Forsee’s business background made him sort of an ideal fit for the tough financial times facing the university system.
-Not everyone saw his hire in the same light, though, including Gary Ebersole, a University of Missouri kansas city  professor and member of the UM system’s intercampus faculty council.

 Ebersol 1:30ish
 The hiring of Gary Forsee was a kind of out of the box move by the board of trustees who decided they wanted a businessman.
 Faculty were not really involved not in the search itself and not enthused by the idea of a businessman.